burke/burke.github.com/source/_posts/2011-10-08-solving-the-short-vs-long-command-prompt-tradeoff-wunderprompt.markdown

 ...and so I started slowly collecting additional items in my prompt.
-It got to the point where I was blown away by how intuitively I understood exactly what state git was in at any given moment, but two things started happening.
-My prompt got big, and my prompt got slow.
+It got to the point where I was blown away by how intuitively I understood exactly what state git was in at any given moment, but two things started happening: my prompt got big; and my prompt got slow.

 I could probably deal with a prompt that reaches halfway across the screen, but when it takes 800ms to generate, it becomes a *huge*